libratbag/libratbag/doc/dbus.rst

         :cpp:enumerator:`RATBAG_MACRO_EVENT_KEY_PRESSED` or
         :cpp:enumerator:`RATBAG_MACRO_EVENT_KEY_RELEASED`.

-    .. js:attribute:: ActionType
+.. attribute:: ActionType

         :type: u
         :flags: read-only, mutable

         An enum describing the action type of the button, see :cpp:enum:`ratbag_button_action_type` for the list of enums.
-        This decides which one of :js:attr:`ButtonMapping`,
+        This decides which one of :attr:`ButtonMapping`,
-	:js:attr:`SpecialMapping` and :js:attr:`Macro` has a value.
+	:attr:`SpecialMapping` and :attr:`Macro` has a value.

-    .. js:attribute:: ActionTypes
+.. attribute:: ActionTypes

         :type: au
         :flags: read-only, constant